cireks/Racing-game-3D/README.md

 Car movement with the arrow keys:
 ⇦:left ⇧:forward ⇩: brake/backward ⇨:right

-The game has 3 checkpoints, after you reached any of them press K to return to the last checkpoint.
+The game has 3 checkpoints, after you reached any of them press "K" to return to the last checkpoint.

 F1 for debug mode.
 F2 to unlock the camera.